Andi Soraya: Personal life

-Soraya has Arab, Cirebon and Bugis blood, where her father was Andi Zen Assegaf was an Arab-descent and mother was Laela.
+Andi Soraya has Arab, Cirebon and Bugis blood, where her father was Andi Zen Assegaf was an Arab-descent and mother was Laela.
 Soraya has three siblings: Andi Mohammad Noor Assegaf (older brother), Andi Suzie (older sister) and Andi Jihan (younger sister).

 She married Ahmad Kurnia Wibawa in 1997.
 They divorced in 2000.
 She was in a relationship with actor Steve Emmanuel, and they have one child.
 On 18 November 2011, she married again, with Rudi Sutopo, an oil businessman.
 They divorced in October 2015.